RAY & SKATE FACTS

-Rays and skates are closely related to sharks and all are members of the group of fish called elasmobranchs.
-This group all have cartilaginous skeletons and 5 or more gill slits on each side.
+Rays and skates are closely related to sharks, all of which are members of the group called elasmobranchs.
+Each species within this group has a cartilaginous skeleton and 5 or more gill slits on each side of their body.
+Dive in below to learn more!

 -